REGGIE VOIGTLÄNDER

 Situational installation.

-The Address is an installation that emerged from a situational encounter in public space within the framework of the 40 Titles project, where it marked a shift toward plural forms of meaning.
+The Address is an installation that emerged from a situational encounter in public space during a work period in China for the CEAC (2014), developed within the framework of the 40 Titles project, where it marked a shift toward plural forms of meaning.

 Image: 'Photo Cutout' of situation during installation '40 Titles II', 2015.

-After a work period in China for the CEAC (2014), the project went further under the name and concept of '40 Titles', which originates from a public space art project.
-It involved asking 40 people in the streets of Xiamen, to provide a title for one of 40 small books to go with the final exhibition.
+During that artist residency, public space art project '40 Titles' involved asking 40 people in the streets of Xiamen, to provide a title for one of 40 small books to go with the final exhibition.
 Each title offers a completely different 'entrance' and with that a new context.
-This marked one in a series of interventions during the stay.

 Field Report - The Address